 Only a specialist tax investigation solicitor can properly deal with potential, threatened and actual criminal investigations and prosecutions by HMRC, as well as having the experience to know how to avoid and defend them.

 Crucially, only a solicitor can provide the extra protection of Legal Professional Privilege to be able to keep information confidential from other parties (in addition to solicitors confidentiality).
-This also allows businesses to not be forced to make a money laundering report, as other professionals are, such as accountants, tax consultants, banks, financial advisors (but who aren’t allowed to tell you they have done so).
+This also means solicitors are not forced to make a money laundering report as other professionals are, such as accountants, tax consultants, banks, financial advisors (but who aren’t allowed to tell you they have done so).

 If you are concerned that your business might have dealt with the furlough scheme incorrectly, get in touch with our specialist tax investigation solicitors today for a free callback.